 Costs may be a little higher for branded computers.
 You may have to settle down for a little different configuration than what you exactly have in your mind but then, the warranty comes into play – offering you peace of mind when it comes to technical problems.
 Branded computers carry a warranty on the entire computer, meaning if any part goes down, you can simply ask the local service center of the computer brand (and not the part brand) to check it out.

 Costs for DIY and assembled computers vary, and more than often, you get to bargain.
 At least from what I know from my experience – if a customer needs a card below XYZ dollars, we’ll present them with two or more alternatives.
 But then, cost vs performance is also an issue that you need to explore.
 Any other graphics card is not just as good as Nvidia.
 Would you agree on that?
 If I need a gaming computer, I will insist on the best available graphic card with plenty of own memory!

 Warranty Problems in Case of DIY Computers

 If you are building your own computer, you may get all the parts that you want.
 In other words, computer configuration may be exactly what you want.
-But then, instead of the warranty being on entire computer, it is on parts and components.
+But then, instead of the warranty being on the entire computer, it is on parts and components.
 That in turn, means that you have to keep the information about more than one servicing center – one for each part.
-For example, service center of the motherboard,, service center for processor, service center for SMPS, video cards, monitors and all the other things.
+For example, service center of the motherboard, a service center for processor, service center for SMPS, video cards, monitors, and all the other things.
 You sure can save some trouble by going for spares from a single brand.
 Not possible to buy every part from a single brand but you can group them – Intel motherboard, Intel chips, Intel graphics!

 Anyway, you get to save on the trouble if you divide the parts into groups so that you have to note down fewer numbers of service centers.
-Also, make sure you have the service center for these parts in your area, else it will be a trouble.
+Also, make sure you have the service center for these parts in your area, else it will be trouble.